- Surprising control and supple ride

 The 2018 Toyota Avalon is a safe pick.
 Not only is the full-size sedan a top performer when it comes to safety data, it’s also a purely logical pick: not a lot of style, all substance.

 This year, Toyota replaced the “2017” stickers with “2018” stickers.
 In other words, both models are exactly the same.
+A new Avalon is on its way for 2019.

 Last year, Toyota made standard on the Avalon a raft of safety features that included forward-collision warnings with automatic emergency braking, adaptive cruise control, automatic high beams, and lane-departure warnings.
 That should be peace of mind for shoppers looking to frequently fill the Avalon’s roomy confines with multiple passengers.